Scrutinizing Shells – Early Semester

 |Live Webinars Held On||Tuesdays, 4:00 - 4:50 PM Pacific - 1/23/24 - 3/16/24|

 You’ve likely seen at least one shell before–on a beach, attached to a living organism, in a store…but how was that shell made?
 What organism made it?
 Is it considered a shell or is it called something else scientifically?
 What’s up with that little hole in that clam shell?

 We’ll investigate shells from Prof. Emma’s (inherited) shell collection to discover what’s so special about shells!
+Shells can give us a deeper understanding of how each shell-creator fits into their ecosystems.
 Our exploration will lead us through the taxonomy, biology, adaptations, and ecology of shell-creating creatures!

 Let’s scrutinize some shells!

 For a list of scientific skills students will develop, see the What to Expect tab.

 “When a huge shell collection was passed on to me, I knew I was in a unique position to give these shells another life in education!
 Now is the time to share that amazing resource with my students, and I can’t wait!” ~ Prof. Emma Stein